Melonfruity/Franzz/README.md

 ### :sweat_drops: melonfruity

 I focused on building the general structure of the application and managing the project as I had the overall view of everyones work.
-I designed the file management system for both client and server side as well as the data hierarchy, flow and file structure for React client.
-This was done along-side the applications authentification, core chat functionality, the maps and canvas plugins and building the React Native app to our server.
+I designed the file management system for both client and server side as well as the data hierarchy, flow and file structure for the React client.
+This was done along-side the applications authentification, core chat functionality, the maps and canvas plugins and building the React Native app.
 Finally, I supported my group members by helping fix bugs and giving suggestions to their focuses if they needed it.

 ### ke2low